chocolatey/docs/input/en-us/guides/create/create-extension-package.md

 ├── example.extension.nuspec
 ├── extensions
 │   ├── ExampleModule.psm1
-│   ├── ExampleModule.psd1  (optional)
 ```

+Open the `example.extension.nuspec` file in VS Code and modify the metadata as appropriate:

+* **authors**: This should be replaced with your name or handle.

 That's all you need!

 You may notice that all of the example packages above end with `.extension`.
 This is not required for an extension package by Chocolatey itself, but it is how we easily classify extension packages on the Chocolatey Community Repository.

-#### Creating your Install Script
+#### Creating Your Install Script

 As we mentioned earlier, there's no need for an install script in an extension package - Chocolatey CLI handles putting the extension in the right place!

-You can _also_ include a tools directory, with the standard Chocolatey scripts (which could be used for system-specific configuration of the module), but it is not required.
+You can _also_ include a `tools` directory, with the standard Chocolatey scripts (which could be used for system-specific configuration of the module), but it is not required.

 #### Considering Uninstallation